Simplifying Zero Trust Security for AWS with Teleport

 Auth Service State

-Once you have a high-availability secrets backend and multiple instances of the Auth Service running, you'll need to create a load balancer to evenly distribute traffic to all Auth Service instances and have a single point of entry for all components that need to communicate with the Auth Service.
+Once you have a high-availability storage backend and multiple instances of the Auth Service running, you'll need to create a load balancer to evenly distribute traffic to all Auth Service instances and have a single point of entry for all components that need to communicate with the Auth Service.
 Use the address of the load balancer in the auth_server field when configuring other components of Teleport.

 Configure your load balancer to use Layer 4 (TCP) load balancing, round-robin load balancing, and a 300 second idle timeout.